Foliation of a space associated to vertex operator algebra: Introduction

 \section{Introduction}

-The theory of vertex operator algebra (VOA) characters considered on Riemann surfaces is a rapidly developing field of studies.
-Algebraic nature of methods applied in this field helps to understand and compute the structure of VOA character spaces.
-On the other hand, the geometric side of VOA characters sits in associating their formal parameters with local coordinates on a manifold.
-Depending on the geometry, one can obtain various consequences for a vertex operator algebra and its space of characters.
-One is able to study the geometry of a manifold using the algebraic structure of a VOA defined on it, and, in particular, it is important to consider foliations of associated spaces.
+The theory of vertex operator algebras correlation functions considered on Riemann surfaces is a rapidly developing field of studies.
+Algebraic nature of methods applied in this field helps to understand and compute the structure of vertex operator algebras correlation functions.
+On the other hand, the geometric side of vertex operator algebra correlation functions is in associating their formal parameters with local coordinates on a manifold.
+Depending on the geometry, one can obtain various consequences for a vertex operator algebra and its space of correlation functions.
+One is able to study the geometry of a manifold using the algebraic structure of a vertex operator algebra defined on it, and, in particular, it is important to consider foliations of associated spaces.

 In this paper we introduce the formula for an $n$-point function for a vertex operator algebra $V$ on a genus $g$ Riemann surface $\mathcal{S}^{(g)}$ obtained as a result of sewing of lower genus surfaces $\mathcal{S}^{(g_1)}$ and $\mathcal{S}^{(g_2)}$ of genera $g_1$ and $g_2$, $g=g_1+g_2$.
-Using this formulation, we then introduce the construction of a foliation for the character space for vertex operator algebra with formal parameters defined on general sewn Riemann surfaces.
-Computations of a vertex operator algebra characters allow us to define foliation of the space associated to a vertex operator algebra with formal parameter associated to a local coordinate on a genus $g$ Riemann surface sewn from lower genus Riemann surfaces.
-Such foliations are important both for studies of character space for a vertex operator algebras and possibly for studies of smooth manifolds in the frames of Losik's approach \cite{LosikArxiv}.
+Using this formulation, we then introduce the construction of a foliation for the space of correlation functions for vertex operator algebra with formal parameters defined on general sewn Riemann surfaces.
+Computations of a vertex operator algebra correlation functions allow us to define foliation of the space associated to a vertex operator algebra with formal parameter associated to a local coordinate on a genus $g$ Riemann surface sewn from lower genus Riemann surfaces.
+Such foliations are important both for studies of the space of correlation function for a vertex operator algebras and possibly for studies of smooth manifolds in the frames of Losik's approach \cite{LosikArxiv}.